 And then in the feed.
 You are playing mama hen here and letting them know where the water and feed are.

-They will most likely be hungry and thirsty and a bit scared but they only stay so small for a couple of days.
-Especially if you choose the Cornish, they’ll be so big before you know it.
+They will most likely be hungry and thirsty and a bit scared and oh so cute but they only stay so small and cute for a couple of days.
+Especially if you choose the Cornish, they’ll be so big and dare I say, ugly, before you know it.

 Congratulations!
 You are now the owner of your own schnitzel!